-Mount Allison students planning to take courses at another accredited university for transfer credit must first obtain the registrar's approval, by completing an application for a letter of permission.
+Mount Allison students planning to take courses at another accredited university for transfer credit must first obtain approval from the registrar's office, by completing an application for a letter of permission.

 To obtain a letter of permission, please apply as early as possible and at least one month prior to the commencement of classes at the other institution.
 Note, some institutions require advanced registration and students should be aware of deadlines.
 Fall/winter letter of permission forms will not be processed before May 15 unless there are mitigating circumstances.
 Please allow at least five to 10 working days (from date of payment receipt) to process your complete application.

 To complete a letter of permission: